 I finished weaving the fabric for my vest a couple of days ago.
 This is how it looked immediately after being removed from the loom; The weave looked coarse and had the feel of light burlap.
 Not what you want in a handwoven fabric intended for clothing!
 But, because I had used the same yarn before, I knew the washing and finishing would result in a very different fabric.

 After removing it from the loom I hand washed it, experiencing several minutes of near panic as I watched the water turn deep purple and the fabric turn very reddish.
 I hadn't tested the sari silk yarn to see if it was colorfast.
 Fortunately, I was using synthrapol (soap specifically formulated for textiles to prevent migration of any dye released during washing), and, after several rinses, the colors returned to their original state.
+Above is the fabric after it has been dried and pressed.

 And a close up showing how the fabric changes with finishing.
 The cotton in one of the yarns "blooms" and shrinks, drawing the threads of both warp and weft together and creating a soft, drapeable fabric.